Auckland Transport spent $12,000 of ratepayer money on influencers in past year

 Ratepayers have helped fund Auckland Transport's $12,000 spend on social media influencers over the past year, a cost that has been labelled a "waste of money" by some.

-Influencers like former reality TV star Viarni Bright and Mai FM presenter Lily Taurau have been paid between $1500 and $2500 for thier part in a campaign.
+Influencers like former reality TV star Viarni Bright and Mai FM presenter Lily Taurau have been paid between $1500 and $2500 for their part in a campaign.

 Auckland Transport marketing specialist Rob Pitney said payment depended on the individual's "level of fame" and number of followers on social media accounts like Instagram and Facebook.